 Multimeter — The multimeter was the subject of considerable investigation.
 It was an analog instrument designed to measure up to 1,000V, advertised on the box as an “industrial multimeter.”
 It did not have an International Electrotechnical Commission (IEC) safety rating, although that rating system was well accepted at the time of the accident.
 Meters used for 480V industrial work require a minimum IEC 600V CAT III rating.
 The test criteria for this rating would ensure that the instrument could withstand a 6,000V impulse with 3,000A of available short-circuit current.
 An engineer from the manufacturer testified that his firm had never tested that model instrument at the IEC test conditions — or even at its maximum working voltage rating.

-Photo 3 on page 8 shows the remains of the incident meter after the accident.
+Photo 3 shows the remains of the incident meter after the accident.
 The metal scale plate is bent well over 90° from its normal flat position, indicating a severe force from behind.
 While most of the meter housing is present in a charred form, one corner behind the scale plate is missing completely — a fuse and fuse clips are also absent from that corner.

 We obtained an identical exemplar meter for study and comparison.
 Evaluation of the meter circuit showed that it used a small glass 8AG fuse rated 0.5A at 250V for circuit protection on some functions.
 According to Underwriters Laboratories, the interrupting capacity of this style of fuse is only 35A at 250V.
 It has no specified interrupting rating above 250V.
 An estimate of the fault current through the meter shows that it could have been from several hundred to as much as 1,000A at 277V.